JuliaApproximation/ContinuumArrays.jl/README.md

-# FunctionSpaces.jl
+# ContinuumArrays.jl
-A package for representing function spaces
+A package for representing continuum arrays